Ice-Three/Playlist-Downloader/README.md

 Inside of the app, you will find your Client ID and Client Secret, these need to be added to the script for the script to be able to authenticate the account and be able to access Spotify.
 ## Usage

-Run the script, select the playlist you wish to download.
+Run the script by using the following command
 ```
 py /Path/To/Script/PlaylistDownloader.py
 ```